nurshahadahshahruleffendi/Error_404_Project1_SAD_20252026/README.md

 # <p align="center">【FlexServe】

 # Description
-FlexServe acts as the central digital hub which facilitates interactions between freelance service providers like make-up artists and personal tutors with their clients.
-Using a well-coordinated booking and communication system, FlexServe ensures that the whole process of managing service-related activities is made efficient for both parties, where searching for services, reviewing them, and eventually booking them can be done from one single platform.
+FlexServe is a digital marketplace for professional service providers like makeup artists and private tutors and their respective customers.
+The integration of a smart recommendation and booking system allows FlexServe to provide a streamlined way for people to find, evaluate, and book services all in one place.
+Overall, FlexServe resolves the issues that arise from manual scheduling and communication, revolutionizing the way people access freelance services.

 # Group Member